src-d/lookout/docs/how-to-run.md

 The recommended way to locally try **source{d} lookout** is using `docker-compose` as described in [quickstart documentation](../README.md#quickstart).

 In some situations, you might want to run all its dependencies and components separately, or you can even want to [run it in a distributed mode](#running-lookout-in-distributed-mode).
-Both ways to run lookout would require to follow these steps:
+Both ways to run lookout would require to follow these general steps:

 1. [Run lookout dependencies](#dependencies),
 1. [Run the desired analyzers](#run-the-analyzers),